emmajanedrews/base-template/_posts/2017-05-30-whats-going-on-in-the-ft--worth-market.md

 {% include pullquote.html %}
 <br>&nbsp;

-<br>Even though the number of sold properties decreased year over year, that number increased every month in the first quarter of 2017.
+Even though the number of sold properties decreased year over year, that number increased every month in the first quarter of 2017.
 That’s why **now is such a great time to sell your house****.** If you hire the right real estate agent, they will price your home accurately so that only qualified buyers come to view it.&nbsp;
 <br>&nbsp;
 <br>Hopefully this gives you a better perspective of what’s going on in our market.
 If you have any questions or you’re thinking about buying or selling a home in our market, give us a call or send us an email.
 We’d love to hear from you!